duenf33/2020-09-midterms-solution/README.md

 ##### Hints

 * This is a filter operation.
-* You can do that with a named helper function, an anonymous helper function, an anonymous arrow helper function... or a manual loop.
+* You can filter with a named helper function, an anonymous helper function, an anonymous arrow helper function... or a manual loop.
 Just solve the problem!